PrinceWYS/LearnCode/README.md

-This project is for my own learn.
+This respositories contains some codes and notes while my learning process.